 WOLFGANG FLÜR Cover Girl – The Ninjaneer Mix

-One of the highlights over the last few years in Herr Flür’s live sets has been The Ninjaneer Mix of ‘Cover Girl’, a swirling synthpop track that the former KRAFTWERK percussionist has described as ‘The Model MkII’.
-From ‘Eloquence’, his first album since 1997, he told TEC: “Her story goes on and unfortunately shows her going downhill.
+One of the highlights in Herr Flür’s DJ sets has been The Ninjaneer Mix of ‘Cover Girl’, a swirling synthpop track that the former KRAFTWERK percussionist has described as ‘The Model MkII’.
+He said: “Her story goes on and unfortunately shows her going downhill.
 She had bad experiences with drugs, alcohol and other things so had to dance in night clubs for earning money at least.
 A true story, a bad life… that’s sometimes the way how super models are knitting their career”

 Available on the album ‘Eloquence’ via Cherry Red Records